-The aim of the Capital Strategy report is to ensure that all elected Members, ie. Full Council fully understand the overall long-term policy objectives and resulting Capital Strategy requirements, governance procedures and risk appetite.
+The aim of the Capital Strategy report is to ensure that all elected Members, ie. Full Council, fully understand the overall long-term policy objectives and resulting Capital Strategy requirements, governance procedures and risk appetite.

-The Capital Strategy is reported separately from the TMSS, with non-treasury investments reported through the Capital Strategy to ensure the separation of the core treasury function under security, liquidity and yield principles, and the policy and commercialism investments usually driven by expenditure on an asset.
+The Capital Strategy is reported separately from the TMSS.
+Non-treasury investments will be reported through the Capital Strategy to ensure the separation of the core treasury function under security, liquidity and yield principles, and the policy and commercialism investments usually driven by expenditure on an asset.
 The Capital Strategy will show: